Miss Universe Trinidad and Tobago

-Miss Universe Trinidad & Tobago is a beauty pageant held annually since 1963, a year after Trinidad & Tobago's independence from the United Kingdom.
+Miss Universe Trinidad and Tobago is a national beauty pageant held annually since 1963, a year after Trinidad and Tobago's independence from the United Kingdom.
 The contest is meant to select a suitable delegate from both islands to compete in the Miss Universe pageant.

 History

 Trinidad debuted at Miss Universe in 1963 and in the time the country used "Trinidad" at Miss Universe.
 The first candidate was Jean Stodart.
 She competed at Miss Universe 1963 in the United States.
 Began in 1966 Trinidad and Tobago began to compete as Trinidad and Tobago at Miss Universe pageant.

 International winners

 The country's representative in 1977, Janelle Commissiong, became the first person of African ethnicity to win the Miss Universe contest, which was hosted in Santo Domingo, Dominican Republic.

 In 1998 Wendy Fitzwilliam captured the Miss Universe title in Hawaii, USA.
 She is the second woman from Trinidad and Tobago to win the coveted title after Janelle “Penny” Commissiong.